RELATIVE CLAUSES

 Esta forma de dar más información sobre algo o alguién, se conoce como una oración de relativo.

-Una oración de relativo es, por tanto, una frase que empieza por un pronombre de relativo y con la que explicamos o damos más información sobre algo o alguien de la oración principal.
+Una oración de relativo es, por tanto, una frase que empieza por un pronombre de relativo y con la que explicamos o damos más información sobre algo o alguien (antecedente) de la oración principal.

 Defining Relative Clause (especificativas)